TZTsai/Calang/README.md

-# My calculator
+# Calc: my calculator

 Dependencies: python 3.8+, sympy package

 Run `python calc.py` to start the program.

-In this calculator, there are five types of values: Number, Symbol, List, Range and Function.
-Every evaluation will return a value of one of these five types.

-Check the file "_builtins.py" to see the available built-in operations and functions.
+Check "builtin.py" to see the available built-in operations and functions.

 ## Features

-* Evaluation of simple arithmetic expressions
+* Simple arithmetic expressions

   **Examples**:  `1+3`; `0.5*2`; `-8^(4-2)`; `147%43` (modular arithmetic); `52//17` (integer division); `1e10*3e-5` (scientific notation); `0b0101 & 0b1110` (bit-wise AND; return: 4); `0b0101 | 0b1110` (bit-wise OR; return: 15)

-* $\pi$ and $e$
+* π and e

-  To input the values of $\pi$ and $e$, use `PI` and `E` respectively.
+  To input the math constants π and e, use `PI` and `E` respectively.

 * Complex numbers